wave-centre/cibig/README.md

 # Welcome on the github repository of the CIBIG

-The CIBiG  offers an intensive training aimed at PhD students and researchers who use sequencing technologies and data in their research.
+The International Certificate in Bioinformatics and Genomics (CIBiG)  offers an intensive training aimed at PhD students and researchers who use sequencing technologies and data in their research.
 This one-month training  provides comprehensive insights into sequencing, genomics and bioinformatics, and will teach participants how to effectively use bioinformatics methods to analyse sequencing data, with a focus on applications in agriculture and health.

 | Date | Location | Trainees | Status |
 |---------|---------|---------|---------|